Hayden Pass is a high mountain pass at an elevation of 10,709 feet above the sea level. Rocky mountain pass

 Hayden Pass is a moderately difficult OHV point-to-point trail up and over and through the Sangre de Cristo Wilderness from Coaldale to Villa Grove, Colorado that offers some spectacular scenic views.

-The pass is located in the Sangre de Cristo mountains.
-The road to the pass is an abandoned railroad grade.
-It is steep on both sides, with rocky areas.
-The road is a continuous climb with some moderate rocks to navigate.
-The downhill west side of Hayden Pass from Coaldale to Villa Grove is quite a long rocky descent.
+The pass is located in the Sangre de Cristo mountains and traverses the Sangre de Cristo Wilderness.
+The road to the pass on the west side is an abandoned railroad grade.
+Once you begin up the pass it is steep on both sides, with some very rocky areas.
+The road up Hayden Creek from Coaldae is a standard Forest Servive road until it turns left up Hayden Pass.
+The road is then a continuous climb with some moderate rocks to navigate.
+The downhill west side of Hayden Pass from the summit to Villa Grove is quite a long rocky descent.

 West Side of Hayden Pass